 Identifying and applying for funding is one the biggest challenges for community clubs and organisations.
 Fundraising through social events, sponsorships or grant funding can be great sources of income to realise the objectives outlined in any business plan.
 There are many different funding streams available that are varied in their objective.
 Understanding what the funder is looking for and matching that to your club or organisations objectives is critical in developing good quality applications that are based on a clear local need or demand.
 The Active Black Country Partnership has developed a funding guide to help clubs and organisations identify local funding streams to support your plans.
 The key to any funding application is establishing an evidence base that clearly outlines and evidences the need for your project and articulates how that need is not currently being met locally.

-Fundraising and Generating Income

-Click here for tips and guidance from Sport England

-Funding Guide

-The Sport England funding tool is a good resource and includes national funding schemes that are currently open.

-Fundraising

-If your club is keen to set up a fundraising event to generate income and club cohesion but you're not sure what type of event to hold, click here to have a look at Sport England's A-Z Fundraising Ideas list (at the right bottom of the page)

-Frequently Asked Questions

-To get tips and guidance on writing your Satellite Club, Sportivate or workforce funding applications, click here for the contact details of your club support officer or the programme specific officer from the ABC

-ABC has produced a frequently asked questions guide to help you get started when seeking additional investment.
-We will also offer one 'proof read' of the draft application and provide feedback to you.

-ABC Funding Guide

-ABC has developed a funding guide to help you identify funding streams available for you and your club.

-Click here to view the funding guide

-Writing Funding Applications

-Sandwell

-Dudley CVS

-Wolverhampton

-Walsall

-Funding Opportunities

-Sandwell

-Walsall

-Sported - provide a range of funding support from an online bespoke funding service to monthly regional funding bulletins, workshops and writing applications.
+Resources Fundraising and Generating Income Click here for tips and guidance from Sport England Funding Guide The Sport England funding tool is a good resource and includes national funding schemes that are currently open.
+ABC Funding Guide ABC has developed a funding guide to help you identify funding streams available for you and your club.
+Click here to view the funding guide Writing Funding Applications To get tips and guidance when seeking additional investment, we can offer support with draft applications and provide feedback.
+Click here for the contact details of ABC partnership officers.
+Active Black Country have programme investment to help support more inactive people to become active.
+For further information on these programmes and their criteria please click here Black Country Local authority specific support can be found here: Wolverhampton Voluntary Services (WVSC) Sandwell Voluntary Services (SVCO) Dudley Council for Voluntary Services One Walsall Sported: - provide a range of funding support from an online bespoke funding service to monthly regional funding bulletins, workshops and support with applications.
+Street Games: also provide a range of support to their registered Locally Trusted Organisations "LTO's".
+For more information please contact the Street Games - Sustainability Lead sarah.clarke@streetgames.org Alternative sources of Fundraising and Finance Community Share Crowdfunding Gift Aid Sport England